-If your organization has just switched to Microsoft 365 in an effort to transform digitally, Microsoft Teams will be your new bread and butter for communication.
+If your organization has just switched to Microsoft 365 to transform digitally, Microsoft Teams will be your new bread and butter for communication.

-How your organization uses Microsoft Teams will make or break your organization’s Digital Transformation efforts.
+How your organization uses Microsoft Teams will determine how far your Digital Transformation efforts may go.

 The Benefits and Pitfalls of Digital Transformation

 Successfully moving your organization to the Cloud can provide many benefits, some of which are:

 - Improved Security of Organizational Assets

 As a Cloud-based messaging app integrated with the rest of Microsoft 365, Microsoft Teams can help with productivity and collaboration, but that doesn’t mean it will on its own.

 Microsoft Teams is only a tool, so its impact depends on the knowledge of the group using it and on the person or team responsible for implementing and managing it in an organization.

 Does your organization have guidelines for using Microsoft Teams, or will your team have to find their way on their own?

 Failure to implement guidelines and best practices can lead to decreased productivity, hinder collaboration, and even create frustration amongst users and resentment towards the technology and management itself.